MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 Puzzling.
 My initial thought was that a strong relationship would exist between player salary and home runs, and this would in turn explain the relationship between attendance and salary.
 This is not the case: The correlation between salary and home runs is weak to moderate.

 My best theory is that fans love stars.
 While home runs can make a player a star, home runs wane as players age.
 Many home run hitters have long term contracts that keep the level of pay somewhat constant even though performance may be in decline.
-The rate of pay therefore becomes divorced home run production.
+The rate of pay therefore becomes divorced home run production, while stardom might not.

 Look at the career of Alex Rodriguez (“A-Rod”).
 A-Rod’s home runs rose in the late 1990s, leading many to conclude that he was the best player in baseball.
 A-Rod’s performance in turn led to an historic contracts with the Rangers and Yankees that made him the highest paid player in baseball.
-Indeed, [*Sports Illustrated*](https://www.si.com/mlb/2016/08/11/new-york-yankees-alex-rodriguez-contract)vreported that the Yankees paid A-Rod close to $320 million between 2004 and 2016.
+Indeed, [*Sports Illustrated*](https://www.si.com/mlb/2016/08/11/new-york-yankees-alex-rodriguez-contract) reported that the Yankees paid A-Rod close to $320 million between 2004 and 2016.

 ![A-Rod](../images/Correlations/ARod.png)

-*(A-Rod’s home run production was nearly parabolic.
+*(A-Rod’s home run production rose quickly then declined slowly.
 The uptick towards the end occurred after A-Rod's long suspension from baseball.
 Some speculated that the rest helped A-Rod’s home run production, putting it on par with his performance 10 years prior)*

-As A-Rod aged, and his home run production declined, as demonstrated by the above chart.
+As A-Rod aged, his home run production declined, as demonstrated by the above chart.
 By 2008, A-Rod was earning over $20 million a year, even though his home run production was less than it was 10 years prior.

 The one thing A-Rod did have was name recognition.
-He was a star, and fans were showing up in 2012 to see the player who hit 57 home runs in 2002.
+He was a star, both famous and infamous.
+Fans were still showing up in 2012 to see the player who hit 57 home runs in 2002.

 Of course, this is just a theory.